icesi-ops/sd-exam1/README.md

 ![](https://i.ibb.co/YQ8gdYd/diagram.png)

 <aside>
-💡 There will be four virtual machines running in different ports, where we will get one working as a **loadbalancer** with a **reverse proxy** that will be redirecting HTTP requests to HTTPS.
-Two virtual machines working as **web servers** and one working as a **database**.
+💡 There will be four virtual machines running in different ports, where we will get one working as a loadbalancer with a reverse proxy that will be redirecting HTTP requests to HTTPS.
+Two virtual machines working as web servers and one working as a database.

 The loadbalancer will route the requests and the webservers will perform the storage of a file that the user can upload.

 **The files uploaded will be accesible from any node** 😁

 </aside>